greatscottgadgets/lab-notes/rf-testing/2023-04-19-sma-jlcpcb-test-board/README.md

 ![Assembled boards](assembled-boards.jpg)

+**Note: These boards were produced with outdated stackup information, so the microstrip trace width is incorrect for current specs.
+See here for an update: https://github.com/greatscottgadgets/lab-notes/tree/main/rf-testing/2024-01-05-jlc7628-trace-width-test-board#readme**

 ## Purpose

 Evaluate performance of various SMA connector footprints on PCBs from JLCPCB.
 Determine a preferred footprint for future low cost RF test PCBs.